chilimangoes/CasterUIAutomation_POC/README.md

 If you want to test this POC app interacting with applications that are *not* running as administrator, you can do so by simply running it from within Visual Studio, e.g. by pressing F5.
 However, in order to interact with applications that are running as administrator, it needs to be set up as an accessibility app.
 Among other requirements, this means that it needs to be code signed and installed to the Program Files directory.

 ### Generating Self-Signed Certificates

+***NOTE: THE PROCEDURE BELOW DOES NOT WORK ON WINDOWS 10.
+See [this page](https://gist.github.com/caspark/29a38ebb47cc7b2315c33f71c01ec237) for a different method of generating code signing certs on Win10.
+I'm leaving it here because some of the information might be useful.***

 Before code signing the application, you first need to generate self-signed code signing certificates and a PFX file.
 To do this: